technologiesoutcomes/assignments/assignment4/README.md

 ## System Architecture and Application Design, Cloud Computing (AWS)

 1. You have an application running on one server in the cloud serving requests from customers.
 There is a sudden increase in request from customers reaching the application and a lot of requests are failing or are extremely slow.
-a) Draw a diagram show this architecture.
+* Draw a diagram showing this architecture.
-b) How could you re-architect the application to allow it to handle more request?
+* How could you re-architect the application to allow it to handle more request?
-c) Draw a diagram of the new design.
+* Draw a diagram of the new design.

+2. You wish to SSH from you local laptop to your server in the AWS cloud.
+Describe the configuration you will need in place on your local laptop and on the AWS cloud to enable this.

 ## Site Reliability Engineering (SRE), Troubleshooting, Observability